 What is a featured snippet?
 A featured snippet is the result in “position zero” in some of Google’s search results in a box at the very top of the page.
 It often includes a definition, a list, or other explanation in answer to your query.

-Featured snippets have increased in prevalence over the past several years and, according to Ahrefs, approximately 12 percent of search queries have featured snippets in their search results.
+Featured snippets have increased in prevalence over the past several years.

 You’re likely to see featured snippet results when you search for:

 - Names/people (e.g., Who was Ruth Bader Ginsburg?)